Durango Meditation Community

 All meals are vegetarian with accommodations possible for dietary restrictions including vegan, gluten free and dairy free.
 If your diet is uniquely restrictive, you may need to bring your own provisions to substitute or supplement.
 You are welcome to bring ‘luxury’ food items such as chocolate, just please bring a modest amount to share with others.

 As this is a community-centric retreat we will collectively contribute to maintain a clean space, prepare food, ring bells and do the washing up.
-Once we are together there will be a sign-up list to ease the flow while in silence.
+Once we are together there will be a sign-up sheet to ease the flow while in silence.
 Unstructured offerings of support, particularly with the setup and takedown of the space before/after the retreat are most gratefully received.

-Thanks to a generous donation from the community, our lodging will be the beautiful and spacious Deer Hill with ample sleeping space, a dedicated Dharma Hill and the wilds of the Mancos valley just outside our front door.
+Our lodging will be the beautiful and spacious Deer Hill with ample sleeping space, a dedicated Dharma Hill and the wilds of the Mancos valley just outside our front door.

 • 6 PM - Arrival